OGRECave/ogre/Docs/src/hardware-buffers.md

 A Texture can consist of multiple @ref Hardware-Pixel-Buffers, one for each combo if mipmap level and face number.
 To get a PixelBuffer from a Texture object the method Ogre::Texture::getBuffer is used:

-*face* should be zero for non-cubemap textures.
+@c face should be zero for non-cubemap textures.
 For @ref Cube-map-textures it identifies which one of the cube faces to use.

-*mipmap* is zero for the zeroth mipmap level, one for the first mipmap level, and so on.
-On textures that have automatic mipmap generation (TU\_AUTOMIPMAP) only level 0 should be accessed, the rest will be taken care of by the rendering API.
+@c mipmap is zero for the zeroth mipmap level, one for the first mipmap level, and so on.
+On textures that have automatic mipmap generation (@c TU_AUTOMIPMAP) only level 0 should be accessed, the rest will be taken care of by the rendering API.

 A simple example of using getBuffer is